 In this case, those employees would be paid a gross salary and pay their own income taxes in their home country, as determined by their local laws.

-If you have employees who are not resident in Georgia, and there is no DTA, then tax withholding will apply (20%) in Georgia.
+If you have employees who are not residents of Georgia, and there is no DTA, then tax withholding will apply (20%) in Georgia.
 The employee may also be taxed in their home country on the income they receive.
 In some cases, they can apply for tax relief/credits through their local authorities.

 If a Georgian company pays dividends, they are taxed at source at the time of distribution to individuals or foreign entities.